Justin-Coughlin/air_pollution_effects_trees/README.md

 README file here:
 https://nadp.slh.wisc.edu/committees/tdep/

-Notes: These data were collected using funding from the U.S.
+Note: These data were collected using funding from the U.S.
 Government and can be shared without additional permissions or fees.

-Author: Justin G. Coughlin, M.S.
-Email: justin.coughlin828@gmail.com

 References:
 Wilson, Barry Tyler; Lister, Andrew J.; Riemann, Rachel I. 201205.
 A nearest-neighbor imputation approach to mapping tree species over large areas using forest inventory plots and moderate resolution raster data.
 Forest Ecology and Management.
 271:182-198.
 16 p.